headslive/web/contribute.md

 [mailing list](https://lists.dyne.org/lurker/list/heads.en.html).

-If you wish to make a financial contribution to heads, please send your bitcoins to the following address or heads will be chopped off:
+If you wish to make a financial contribution to heads, please send your bitcoins to the following address or heads dies:

 	1M7Dgp5tkRapU4SUCZupKPVKA9EcomEKJr